+Citer Remm et al. Pour exemple d’application sur les écureuils volants

-Several new methods based on distance weighting effects have been proposed to model a distance-decreasing effect and allowed to quantify the scale of landscape effects without an a priori choose of potential scales (Chandler et al. 2016, de Aue et al.,2012, de Walsh et al., 2014).
+Several new methods based on distance weighting effects have been proposed to model a distance-decreasing effect and allowed to quantify the scale of landscape effects without an a priori choose of potential scales (Chandler and Hepinstall-Cymerman 2016), (Aue et al. 2011) (Walsh and Webb 2014)) (Serckx et al. 2016).
 However none of these methods are directly available in a ready-to-use software.
 Here we present “SILand” a package for R statistical computing environment designed for provide a generic tool for the estimation of landscape effects on an ecological response.
 Using the framework proposed by Chandler et al. 2016, the main functions of SILand allow the user (i) to estimate the intensity of local and landscape effects and the parameters of the spatial influence function (SIF) describing the effect scale, (ii) to test these effects and (iii) to compare models.
 Several types of ecological response (continue, discrete, proportion) are handled.
 Local variables can be traited as fixed or random effects.
-In addition, the package contains functions to visualizing the results on a map representing observation locations, spatial and local effects.
-We exemplified the package use byanalyzind the effect of conventional and organic apple tree orchards on the density of carpocapse.
+In addition, the package provided visualization tool to plot the estimated spatial and local effects on the observations map. t.
+We exemplified the package use by analyzing the effect of conventional and organic apple tree orchards on the density of carpocapse.

+.ref à lire (Mayor, Schneider, Schaefer, & Mahoney,

+2009; Urban, 2004; Wheatley, 2010).
+The

+Urban, D. L. (2004).
+Modeling ecological processes across scales.
+Ecology,

+86, 1996–2006.

+Wheatley, M. (2010).
+Domains of scale in forest-landscape metrics:

+implications for species-habitat modeling.
+Acta Oecologica, 36,

+259–267.

+Mayor, S. J., Schneider, D. C., Schaefer, J. A., & Mahoney, S. P. (2009).

+Habitat selection at multiple scales.
+Ecoscience, 16, 238–247.

+Henry et al., 2012 Henry, M., Fröchen, M., Maillet-Mezeray, J., Breyne, E., Allier, F., & Odoux,

+J.-F. (2012).
+Spatial autocorrelation in honeybee foraging activity

+reveals optimal focus scale for predicting agro-environmental scheme

+efficiency.
+Ecological Modelling, 225, 103–114.

 Model

 The estimation of local and landscape effects is based on framework proposed by Chandler et al. (2016).
 The estimation of these effects require a discretization or rasterization of the landscape, that is to say the landscape is represented by a regular grid.
 Each pixel (or cell) of this grid is characterized by a set of landscape covariates and a measure for the ecological response for pixels corresponding to the position of an observe site.
 The ecological response is denoted by Yi for i=1,…,n where n is the number of observed sites.
 For site i, xil denotes the value (continuous or discrete) for local variable i and l∈L with L the set of local variables.
 For pixel r, zrk denotes the value (continuous or discrete) for landscape variable k∈K with K the set of landscape variables.